-The issue, which is discussed next and under the following headings, is not the meaning of "revenues" in isolation, but its meaning in the context of section CE 1(1)(e).
+The issue, which is discussed next and under the following headings, is not the meaning of "revenues" in isolation, but its meaning in the context of section CC 1(2).

-Miller v IRC
+• Miller v IRC

-The meaning of "revenues" as used in section 88(1)(d) of the Land and Income Tax Act 1954 (which was the same as section CE 1(1)(e)) was considered in Miller v IRC 10 AITR 122 (SC).
+The meaning of "revenues" as used in section 88(1)(d) of the Land and Income Tax Act 1954 (which was the same as section CE 1(1)(e) ITA 1994, now sections CC 1(1) and (2) ITA 2004) was considered in Miller v IRC 10 AITR 122 (SC).
 The Court was concerned with a payment received by a land owner for two purposes.
 It was paid for the right to remove coal from the land owner's land.
 It was also accepted by the owner as payment in full satisfaction of compensation for damage to the land, which would otherwise be payable under a previous agreement.
 Henry J made the following comment: